Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 - Token is valid
 - Cart is valid and has products in it.
 (Cart automatically deletes if it's empty)

-Will get an overview over purchase details on success.
+Will get an overview over purchase details on success.<br>
 Error message/s on failed operations

 ## empty_Cart